cerner/fhir.cerner.com/content/authorization/tls-guidance.md

 ## Developer-Operated TLS Endpoints

-Most applications integrating with Cerner's implementations of HL7 FHIR and HL7 SMART will have endpoints that receive communication from browsers or Cerner software.
+Most applications integrating with Cerner's implementations of HL7<sup>®</sup> FHIR<sup>®</sup> and HL7<sup>®</sup> SMART<sup>®</sup> will have endpoints that receive communication from browsers or Cerner software.
 Examples include, but are not limited to:

-- Web-based SMART Launch applications that render markup to a user's browser via an https endpoint.
+- Web-based SMART<sup>®</sup> Launch applications that render markup to a user's browser via an https endpoint.
-- SMART Backend Services applications that publish their JSON Web Key Sets via an https endpoint.
+- SMART<sup>®</sup> Backend Services applications that publish their JSON Web Key Sets via an https endpoint.
 - CDS Hooks services that receive publications from Cerner's CDS Hooks infrastructure via an https endpoint.

 ### Supported versions of HTTPS